 Both Euthanasia and Physician-Assisted Suicide (PAS) are different terms.
 Euthanasia is an act in which ill patient's death is caused by the physician intentionally as euthanasia is performed when a physician gives the lethal dose of potassium chloride to a patient in the form of injection with the purpose of ending the life of the patient.
 This act is illegal and considered as homicide in the USA.
-Euthanasia is differed from the murder; it has a motive that death should be merciful rather than malevolent.
+Euthanasia is differed from the murder; it has a motive that death should be humane rather than vindictive.
 The intention of the physician is to give a peaceful death to the ill patient by avoiding the suffering that generally occurs during the process of dying.

-Euthanasia is categories into two parts: Passive and Active.
-Passive Euthanasia is the withholding or withdrawing of medication in order to allow the patient to die.
+Euthanasia is categorized into two parts: Passive and Active.
+Passive Euthanasia is the suppression or withdrawing of medication in order to let the patient die.
 Another is Active Euthanasia means killing the person.
 With these categories, Euthanasia is subdivided as voluntary or non-voluntary/ involuntary.
-The euthanasia in which the consent of the patient is taken called voluntary euthanasia.
+The euthanasia in which the approval of the patient is taken, is called voluntary euthanasia.
 While without the consent of patient like in case of incapacitated patients, the euthanasia is called as non-voluntary euthanasia or non-choice euthanasia.
-Another form of euthanasia is involuntary euthanasia in which euthanasia is performed against the wishes of the patient.
+Another form of euthanasia is an involuntary euthanasia in which euthanasia is performed against the wishes of the patient.

-The act 'Euthanasia' is different from the act of withholding or withdrawing life-sustaining medical treatment.
-In the act of withholding or withdrawing life-sustaining medical treatment, the physician gives life-sustaining treatment at the end of life for ending the ill patients.
+The act 'Euthanasia' is dissimilar from the act of withholding, suppressing or withdrawing lifesustaining medical treatment.
+In the act of withholding or withdrawing life-sustaining medical treatment, the physician removes the life-sustaining treatment in order to end the ill patient's life.
 In this act, patient dies by the process of their disease.
-In case of Euthanasia, the reason behind the death is an only physician not a disease.
-In case of euthanasia, Patients request to the physician to take their life before the disease causes their death.
+In case of Euthanasia, patients request to their physician to take their life before the disease causes their death.

 Physician-Assisted Suicide (PAS) is another act in which patient takes their own life with the assistance of a physician.
-In this act, a prescription for a lethal amount of medication is given by physician which is ingested by the patient to bring about death.
-PAS is considered as a suicide because patient life is ended by his own.
-This act is physician-assisted as the physician not only give the approval but also assist in prescribing a lethal amount of medication.
+In this act, a prescription for a fatal quantity of medication is given by physician which is ingested by the patient to bring about death.
+PAS is considered as a suicide, as the patient's life is ended by his own.
+This act is physician-assisted as the physician just not only gave the approval but also assisted him in prescribing a lethal amount of certain medication.

-Voluntary Euthanasia and PAS are similar as the patient choice is involved in both cases.
+Voluntary Euthanasia and PAS are similar as the patient's choice is involved in both the cases.
 However, in case of voluntary euthanasia, the cause of patient's death has the involvement of the only physician.
 While in the case of PAS, patient and physician work together for ending the life.
 The patient takes the final steps to end his life.
-These differences were generated among the PAS and Euthanasia in case of In re Quinlan in New Jersey in 1976.
-In this case, young women were in the state of permanent vegetation.
-The main issue in this was the guardian approved doctors to remove Quinlan's mechanical ventilator.
-The court wrote about this situation as "There is a difference between the unlawful taking of the life of another and the ending of artificial life-support systems as a matter of self-determination" (Walker, 2001).
+These differences were generated among the PAS and Euthanasia in case of In re Quinlan of New Jersey in 1976.
+In this case, a young woman was in a persistent vegetative state.
+The main question in this was the guardian approved doctors to remove Quinlan's mechanical ventilator.
+The court wrote about this situation as "There is a difference between the unlawful taking of the life of another and the ending of artificial life-support systems as a matter of selfdetermination" (Walker, 2001).